 What happens when we heal our trauma is that we become more integrated, we come more into our adult consciousness, and our adult consciousness has options.
 For example, our child selves could not leave their situations.
 They may have had only one or two options to deal with their pain, both of them not ideal.
 As an adult we typically have greater options, more tools, knowledge, or can in our adult capacity learn such tools and knowledge, if we are open to doing so.

-But in addition to the internal dynamics of change, we also have externalizing change.
+In addition to the internal dynamics of change, we also have externalizing change.
 What is within is without, and what is without is within, and focusing on what is unhealed within us always creates tremendous change in our external reality.
 This is one of the things that I talk about all the time with my advanced students– that spiritual work creates changes in external reality, sometimes quite intensively.
 It clears away what is not working in our lives, or at the very least highlights what is not working in our lives.

 But in this equation (what is without is within, and vice versa) we sometimes forget the vice versa aspect of things.
 Basically, that sometimes we need changes in our external reality to create internal change, or to make room for it.